Chuck8521/LunchtimeBoredom/README.md

 Also, what do you mean by this mystical "GUI"?
 Console text is the way to go!

 NOTE: The maze.txt file is for use with SearchAlgorithms.java.
 It is simply an example file and can be changed however you want so long as format is constant.

+ADDITIONAL NOTE: The UltimateAI.cs file uses the Unity engine and associated libraries.